MAXIMIZE YOUR REVENUE / AD REVENUE

 Advertisers want to connect with your audience as potential consumers of their product, and they pay for your audience’s attention through advertising.

-It’s a big triangle, and when one part of the triangle is affected, the others are also affected.
+When one is affected, the others are also affected.
 And all of them can be affected in different ways by shifts in economic and political conditions, such as wars, epidemics, or when shipping and supply chain backups cause products and components to be unavailable or scarce.

 When conditions are good, consumers are more willing to spend money on products and services.
 The specific products and services your readers seek influence the types of ads and where advertisers buy them.
 As these advertising opportunities fill up, the scarcity drives up the price advertisers are willing to pay, increasing your RPM.